 Of the two cameras under consideration, the Ricoh GR II features an APS-C sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 129 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 24MP, the A7 III offers a higher resolution than the GR II (16.1MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 4.79μm for the GR II) due to its larger sensor.
 Moreover, the A7 III is a much more recent model (by 2 years and 8 months) than the GR II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the GR II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 The Ricoh GR II has a native sensitivity range from ISO 100 to ISO 25600.
 The corresponding ISO settings for the Sony Alpha A7 III are ISO 100 to ISO 51200, with the possibility to increase the ISO range to 50-204800.